bcgov/fbp-go/README.md

 - [x] Modified elevation input keyboard type to match Lat/Long (except no decimal, no sign).
 - [x] Rounding more inputs to 2 decimal places (or 0) for more consistent results.
 - [x] Fix bug where negative elevation value could be entered and cause a crash.
-- [ ] ROS, C3 Lat:50.67, Long:-120.37, Elevation:509.18, WS: 5, Wind Direction: 0, GS: 0, Aspect: 0, BUI: 150, FFMC 90, Curing 55% ; gives CFB of 14 in screenshot, 15 when I try to reproduce it.
-- [ ] There's a question re.
-ROS being wrong - but I need to data to reproduce.

 ### v1.0.3